You’re getting ready to enter a whole new world of motherhood, and all the decisions that go along with it can be enough to make your head spin.

 Breastmilk collector or silicone breast pump

 When breastfeeding, most moms release milk from both breasts, even if their babies are only feeding at one breast at a time.
-When this happens, a breastmilk collector, or low-suction silicone breast pump, can help you save every drop for your baby.
+When this happens, a breastmilk collector, or low-suction silicone breast pump, can help you save every drop for your little one.

-It’s true, there’s a lot to learn when it comes to motherhood but choosing the right breast pump can make your breastfeeding experience much easier.
+It’s true, there’s a lot to learn when it comes to motherhood but choosing the right breast pump can make your pumping experience much easier.